ethorhil/private-writes/Private Writes/Phase A - Discovery & Landscape Mapping/Private Transfers/00_Index/Phase A – Private Transfers Landscape.md

     Use [[Appendix A — Pattern Definition Cards]] for complete pattern write-ups.

-For a high-level overview of all phases of the work, see [[Phases of the Private Transfers track]].
+For a high-level overview of all phases of the work, see [[Phases of the Private Writes Track]].

 ---